 The Purchasing Services division is responsible for procuring all goods and services utilized throughout the County, from office supplies to fire trucks to pharmaceuticals to consulting services.
 This division annually procures a variety of goods and services through the issuance of purchase orders and/or contracts.
-The division manages countywide contract implementation, contract compliance, protests, public records requests, procurement training, management of the procurement card system, oversight of the county's eProcurement / contract management system (RivcoPRO), and the county's travel program.
+The division manages countywide contract implementation, contract compliance, protests, public records requests, procurement training, management of the procurement card system.